quicsec/quicsec/README.md

 ## Overview

 Upgrading your application to HTTP/3 can be done in 3 steps
-1. Build: Upgrade your HTTP library to QuicSec
+1. Build: Import QuicSec HTTP library
-2. Run: Install or Configure your identity management solution.
-* Define security policies
-* Enable logs desired observability platform
+2. Run with automated identity & security policies & observability & connection management

 ## Detailed How To